LarisPopa/LarisPopa/README.md

 Full Stack Web Developer
 ------------------------

 I am a JavaScript Developer with passion for tech and quality code.
-I am a full-time FullStack Developer
+I am a full-time FullStack Web Developer

 * 🌍  I'm based in Timisoara
 * ✉️  You can contact me at [popa.laris@yahoo.ro](mailto:popa.laris@yahoo.ro)